 Does this sound familiar?
 You crushed your 30-minute workout, then guzzled down a post-workout shake so you don’t miss a single drop of gains.

-But then it happens: You hear your stomach gurgle, feel it start to bloat, then you feel a strong need to stay near a bathroom just. in. case.
+But then it happens: You hear your stomach gurgle, feel it start to bloat, and then you feel a strong need to stay near a bathroom just. in. case.
 Phew, no disasters this time, but the next go-round is still up for grabs—until now!

 Because you need your tummy to keep up with your muscle gains and recovery, GGR’s team of dietitians and nutrition experts are rounding up and reviewing the best protein powder for sensitive stomachs.